Apple HomePod review: Only Siri fans should consider this bass bomb

 Unfortunately, the HomePod strikes me as a miss, and a fairly big one at that.
 Despite the “breakthrough” language that accompanied both the HomePod and the iPod Hi-Fi before it, I don’t believe Apple’s speakers are going to revolutionize anything.
 HomePod is just another speaker, and barely a “smart” one at this point.
 I don’t find it fun to interact with, and don’t think that the sound is worthy of the $349 asking price; the same dollars can buy two Sonos One speakers with superior overall sound, true stereo, and support for multiple third-party services.
 The fact that HomePod will see non-trivial software updates won’t fix the hardware it’s missing, and even if Apple adds a true stereo mode, that won’t remedy the need for nearly $700 worth of hardware to achieve it.

-I hope that Apple will stay in the smart speaker space and come up with better followups to HomePod, because it’s clear that the company cares about quality audio.
+I hope that Apple will stay in the smart speaker space and come up with better follow-ups to HomePod, because it’s clear that the company cares about quality audio.
 Improving Siri and offering a better balance of sonic performance for the price would go a long way towards winning me over to a house full of HomePod sequels.